|Born||in Tazewell, Virginia, USA|

 Mini Bio (1)

-Fred McLeod Wilcox was born in Tazewell, Virginia, on December 22, 1906, one of six children born to James Wilcox, a Kentucky optometrist and drugstore owner, who was married six times, twice to one woman.
+Fred McLeod Wilcox was born in Tazewell, VA, on December 22, 1906, one of six children born to James Wilcox, a Kentucky optometrist and drugstore owner, who was married six times (twice to one woman).
 His six children were from his first wife.

-A graduate of the University of Kentucky, Wilcox began his film-industry career at Metro-Goldwyn-Mayer, in its New York publicity department.
+A graduate of the University of Kentucky, Wilcox began his film-industry career at MGM in its New York publicity department.
 He became an assistant to King Vidor in 1929, and worked on the great director's masterpiece, Hallelujah (1929).
-Subsequently, he worked as a director shooting screen-tests of new talent, then served an apprenticeship as an assistant director on three of his brother-in-law Edgar Selwyn's pictures.
+Subsequently he worked as a director shooting screen tests of new talent, then served an apprenticeship as an assistant director on three of his brother-in-law Edgar Selwyn's pictures.
 He also was an assistant- and second-unit director on two more films before moving to the short subjects unit in 1938.

-After working his way up through MGM, he got his shot as a feature director in 1943, with Lassie Come Home (1943), a classic family film that was enshrined on the National Film Preservation Board's National Film Registry in 1993.
-Wilcox also helmed the two sequels, Courage of Lassie (1946) and Hills of Home (1948).
-He had a sure-hand with child actors, directing Margaret O'Brien in one of her most well-received pictures, The Secret Garden (1949).
-After directing some pictures for the B-unit, he made one more memorable film, the classic sci-fi epic Forbidden Planet (1956), before finally leaving MGM in 1957 to become an independent producer/director.
+After working his way up through the MGM shorts department, he got his shot as a feature director in 1943 with Lassie Come Home (1943), a classic family film that was enshrined on the National Film Preservation Board's National Film Registry in 1993.
+He also helmed the two sequels, Courage of Lassie (1946) and Hills of Home (1948).
+He had a sure hand with child actors, directing Margaret O'Brien in one of her most well-received pictures, The Secret Garden (1949).
+After directing some pictures for the studio's "B" unit, he made one more memorable film--the classic sci-fi epic Forbidden Planet (1956)--before leaving MGM in 1957 to become an independent producer/director.
 However, he only made one more film, a miscegenation tale called I Passed for White (1960), which he directed, produced and co-wrote.
 It starred James Franciscus and is most notable as the first American film for which five-time Oscar winner John Williams wrote the score.